- Accounting Regulations Manual

 When her son was small she started volunteering in his primary school.
 This led to election as a parent governor (in 2002), then to Vice-Chair and finally Chair of that same large primary school in Lewisham.
 She joined Millennium as an Local Authority governor in March 2014 and was Vice Chair there 2017-18.
 She is also a Governor at another large primary school in Greenwich and represents Maritime Academy Trust on the Greenwich Schools Forum.

 Tiffany is a Founding Member of Maritime, National Leader of Governance and an Expert for The Key for School Governors.
 She is Senior Governance Advisor for REAch2 Academy Trust, the largest primary trust in the country.
 Previously she worked at The Whitehall & Industry Group on leadership development for senior leaders across business and government.
 Her focus was on Organisational Raids, taking an organisation from one sector into an organisation from a different sector to learn about their approaches to shared issues (including strategic planning, stakeholder and employee engagement, change management, innovation, project management, human resources, brand management and more).
 Tiffany has lived on Greenwich Peninsula since 2007 and is extensively involved in the local community, is Chair of the GMVA residents’ association and a member of the Peninsula Forum.
 She was previously Chair of Governors at Millennium, leading the board to an outstanding Ofsted and the 2017 Outstanding Governance Award from the National Governance Association.
 Tiffany has undertaken extensive training for various governance areas including Chair, Pupil Premium, safeguarding, Ofsted, and school finance, and external reviews of governance.
 She was made a Fellow of The RSA for her efforts in education and community activism.
-She is also currently Chair of the Transition Board for Featherby Infants & Juniors Schools (Medway), Chair of the Transition Board for Bushbury Lane Primary Academy (Wolverhampton)and Vice Chair of the Interim Executive Board for Sedgehill Secondary School (Lewisham).
+She is also currently Chair of the Transition Board for Featherby Infants & Juniors Schools (Medway).

 Prior to founding Maritime, Nick was the Executive Head Teacher of Millennium, Brooklands, and Timbercroft Primary Schools.
 He is a National Leader of Education.